Skip to content

 4. default

 global overrides all other scopes.
-If global is not defined, the configuration then tries to match a SiteAccess, and then a SiteAccess group.
+If global isn't defined, the configuration then tries to match a SiteAccess, and then a SiteAccess group.
 Finally, if no other scope is matched, default is applied.

 In short: if you want a match that always applies, regardless of SiteAccesses, use global.
 To define a fallback, use default.